uvic-seng321/course/project/assignment5.md

 # Submission
 You should submit all documents before 11:59PM on the required date.
 All documents should have a title page which has on it the course number and name, the title of your project; the name of your group, a list of members indicating who was responsible for which parts, and the date.
-All submissions should be done via Canvas.
+All submissions should be done via Brightspace.
 Only one submission is required per group.
 A single pdf file should be submitted and named as A5_groupnumber_groupname.pdf.

 # PEER Evaluation
 For all group assignments, you will receive a peer evaluation form from TEAMMATES.
 Individual marks may vary based on contribution level as perceived by your peers.
 Individuals who do not submit the peer evaluation forms for an assignment will lose marks for the assignment.